Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-09_CreateTabbedLoginDemo/Index.md

 # Guide: Create A Tabbed Login and Register Page With Blazorise

+In this post, I am going demonstrate how to use Blazorise Components to embed a login and registration form into an HTML tab.
+I will also demonstrate how to ensure data quality by validating form submissions.
 This focuses on just the structure and markup of the user interface and is intended to demonstrate the use of Blazorise components and does not cover advanced topics such as tokens, cryptography, and hashing.

 ---